CCExtractor/website/content/public/gsoc/google_summer_of_code_2019.md

 useful) </text>

 <text size="18px" align="justify"> We are a small org, which means that
 your contribution will have a large impact.
-It\'s not going to mean a 0.5% improvement on a big project - it\'s going to be more than 10% on a medium size one.
+It's not going to mean a 0.5% improvement on a big project - it's going to be more than 10% on a medium size one.
 If you like challenges and want a chance to shine this is your place. </text>